zeqiii/Bench4I/README.md

 # Bench4I
 Code generator that constructs benchmarks for interpretable evaluation of fuzz testing.
+`Bench4I` is a benchmark that constructed by this code generator.

 # Introduction
 `template2` is a code template for generating C code.
-`Bench4I` is a pre-generated benchmark.
 `Makefile` is a universal Makefile for all generated target programs.

 # Generating target programs